tasmota/docs/docs/Bluetooth.md

 <img src="../_media/bluetooth/itag.png" width=225><img src="../_media/bluetooth/itag2.png" width=225><img src="../_media/bluetooth/itag3.png" width=225>

 !!! tip
     You can activate a beacon with a beeper using command `IBEACON_%BEACONID%_RSSI 99` (ID is visible in webUI and SENSOR reports).
 This command can freeze the Bluetooth module and beacon scanning will stop.
 After a reboot of Tasmota the beacon will start beeping and scanning will resume.

 ## BLE Sensors using HM-1x

-!!! note "This feature is included only in tasmota-sensors.bin"

-Otherwise you must [compile your build](Compile-your-build).
+!!! info "This feature is included only in tasmota-sensors.bin" Otherwise you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`:

 ```